 #7 – The Curtin House

 Why it’s so awesome: Spending time at the Curtain House is like seeing all of Melbourne in one shot.
 This house has six floors of interesting, amazing and weird shops that have become famous for their variety.
+The only reason you’ll need to hide your money while traveling in Melbourne is here because of the risk that you’ll spend all of it in one go.
 You’ll find a specialist bookshop, hairdressers, restaurants and the best bars in the city all packed in together.

 What to do there: Explore of course!
 Have a haircut, look for books and clothes and make sure you check out the bar and band room at the famous Toff in Town.
 When you’re tired, you can get a meal and spend the rest of the night at the Rooftop Bar, overlooking the city.
 In fact, if you don’t have much time in Melbourne, you can get a pretty good snapshot of the whole city just by spending a day in this building.